 Athletes talk a lot about visualisation and the impacts they have on their performance.

 “I saw myself winning the race in each and every lane of the track.
 Starting from lane 1 right thought to lane 8.
 I saw myself in various different positions of the race; leading, in the middle and fighting right from the back.
 But everything ended up with me crossing the line in front of my fellow athletes.
 You don’t want to be drawn in one of the outside lanes for a final but when I did get drawn in lane 7 it did not upset me or make me think any differently as I had been there many many times over in my head”

-The heavyweight boxer Anthony Joshua replays his fight nights thousands of times over in his mind including everything from his walk on, to the smell of the arena, to the sound of the crowd, to all the colours in the ring, to his opponent’s movements as well as his execution.
+The heavyweight boxing champion Anthony Joshua replays his fight nights thousands of times over in his mind including everything from his walk on, to the smell of the arena, to the sound of the crowd, to all the colours in the ring, to his opponent’s movements as well as his execution.
 During training he even has crowd noises blasted into the speaker system in his gym to get himself completely immersed in the experience.
 So, by the time he is there, it is so familiar to him and he is so relaxed and confident in what he needs to do nothing feels that it will upset his focus and concentration.

 Michael Phelps, the most decorated Olympian of all time, comments that he used to use visualisations all the time and used it, in particular, to prepare for competition and to motivate himself.
 His coach got him to follow a routine during the build-up to events.
-Every time Phelps went to bed and as soon as he woke up in the morning, he had to visualise a slow-motion video of what he imaged to be the perfect race.
-Sure enough, he did this for so long, that when the Olympics came, his habits took over and he swam the perfect race again and again.
+Every time Phelps went to bed and as soon as he woke up in the morning, he had to visualise a slow-motion video of what he imagined to be the perfect race.
+Sure enough, he did this for so long that when the Olympics came, his habits took over and he swam the perfect race again and again.